 I heard from my mother-in-law about the story of a Chinese emperor who, after ascending the throne, yearned for the steamed buns he had eaten years ago while fleeing his enemies.

-He recalled that he was trying to escape, and while in hiding, he met an old man who was selling steamed buns.
-The old man, out of compassion, gave him and his guards some steamed buns, not knowing he was the emperor.
+He recalled that he was trying to escape and, while in hiding, met an old man selling steamed buns.
+The old man, out of compassion, gave him and his guards some plain steamed buns, not knowing he was the emperor.
 He remembered they were the tastiest steamed buns he had ever eaten in his life.

 When he ascended to the throne, he tried to find the old man selling the steamed bun.
 He also ordered his imperial chefs to make the same steamed buns for him.

-Despite the best efforts of imperial chefs, the buns never tasted the same.
+Despite the best efforts of imperial chefs, the buns never tasted as good.
+Or the same.

 The missing ingredient

 One of the most cherished dishes I remember is ayam buah keluak, a complex Peranakan stew made with the fermented seeds of the Pangium edule tree.
-These seeds contain cyanide and require meticulous preparation to make them safe for cooking.
+These seeds contain cyanide and require meticulous preparation to make them safe to cook with.

 My grandmother prepared it every Chinese New Year, and it became my favourite dish.
 This blackish chicken stew has a savoury, bitter, and spicy taste, and is perfect with white rice.
 And it is especially delicious when left overnight at room temperature.